rosannazimdahl/NetLogoWildfireFighting/README.md

 - response-time - The time (minutes) it takes for the SoS to start the firefighting operation<br/>
 - agent-amount - The amount of agents there are in the operation<br/>
 - perc-ground - How big proportation of the agent-amount which is ground agents, the rest is helicopters.<br/>
-- Time strategy update - How often the fire assessment is done, to redistribute agents around the fire.<br/>
+- time-strategy-update - How often the fire assessment is done, to redistribute agents around the fire.<br/>
-- Strategy-choice - Which of the strategies the agents do:<br/>
+- strategy-choice - Which of the strategies the agents do:<br/>
 _largest-firesector: Concentrates all agents on the sector with the most active fires<br/>
 largest-rel-change: Focuses on the sector with the fastest relative increase<br/>
 protect-city: Assigns agents to areas close to city zones<br/>